 Below the summit at the Springs, visitors will find picnic facilities, refreshments, and access to walking tracks and more beautiful scenery.

 There are also plenty of easily accessible parks and reserves nearby, including Fern Tree Park and Waterworks Reserve

 Camping and accommodation

-Mt Wellington is a 20-minute drive from Hobart CBD.
+kunanyi / Mount Wellington is a 20-min drive from the Hobart CBD.